chinamike65/hugo-tuolesi/content/book1/book1en.md

 And when the Buddha predicted Master Tsongkhapa, Master Tsongkhapa was the second Buddha, and no other great siddhas mentioned the second Buddha.

-When Wusang and Nagarjuna Bodhisattva prophesied, they were also not prophesied as the second Buddha.
+When Atisha and Nagarjuna Bodhisattva prophesied, they were also not prophesied as the second Buddha.
 Only Master Tsongkhapa was prophesied to be the second Buddha.

 "Practice and uphold the Buddha's business of all Buddhas", the Buddha's business, "Manjushri Root Tantra" says this: